Getting an STI test

 It is quick and painless.
 It's really important to have an STI test even if you don't have any symptoms.

-If you have any symptoms or are worried about your sexual health, then arrange a test straight away with your doctor or sexual health clinic.
+If you have any symptoms, are worried about your sexual health or have been told by someone you have had sex with they have an STI, then arrange a test straight away with your doctor or sexual health clinic.

 If you are unsure whether you need an STI test, phone the Sexual Health Helpline on 9227 6178 (Perth metropolitan callers) or 1800 198 205 (country callers).